The Swashbuckler Rogue

 The features from the swashbuckler archetype take the rogue’s incredible base mobility and maneuverability and kicks it up a notch.
 Right off the bat, you get Fancy Footwork which allows you to move away from a creature you attack without requiring anything out of your action economy.

 You’re fast, you’re slippery, and you still have plenty of other tricks up your sleeve.
-If you have a mind for good combat positioning and hunger for tactical combat, the swashbuckler is a character that will satiate your desires.
+If you have a mind for good combat positioning and a hunger for tactical combat, the swashbuckler is a character that will satiate your desires.

 A swashbuckler build would be a complete and utter failure if it was not a fantastic duelist.
 That’s why we live and die by the sword, or swords if you so choose to go a more dual-wielding build.